cessprolditasapp/cessprolditasapp/README.md

 - 👋 Hi, I’m @cessprolditasapp
 - 👀 I’m interested in Hugging Face Fellowship
-- 🌱 I’m currently learning Rust and Angular
+- 🌱 I’m currently learning Rust and Angular.
 - 💞️ I’m looking to collaborate on Golang.
 - 📫 How to reach me cessprolditasapp@gmx.com